TheerathatPhosri/TheerathatPhosri/README.md

 ## 💫 About Me:
 My name is Theerathat Phosri (Non).<br>I am 21 years old I am currently a 3rd year student at<br>Mahasarakham University and want to learn and gain new experiences<br>in working and ready to learn new things.
+- 🌱 I’m currently learning to be a **Front-End Developer.**
+- 💬 Ask me about ...
+- 📫 How to reach me: theerathat.phosri@gmail.com
+- 😄 Pronouns: ...
+- ⚡ Fun fact: **I am Funny**

 ---